Queen Elizabeth to bid farewell to Prince Philip | Entertainment

 Queen Elizabeth to bid farewell to Prince Philip

 Queen Elizabeth will bid a final farewell to Prince Philip, her husband of more than seven decades, at a ceremonial funeral on Saturday, with the nation set to hold a minute's silence to mark the passing of a pivotal figure in the British monarchy.
-The coffin of Philip, who died aged 99 on April 9 at Windsor Castle, will be driven to the funeral at St George's Chapel in the castle on a specially modified Land Rover.
+The coffin of Philip, who died aged 99 on April 9 at Windsor Castle west of London, will be driven to the funeral at the castle's St George's Chapel on a specially modified Land Rover.

 "We're not going to be drawn into those perceptions of drama, or anything like that," a Buckingham Palace spokesman said.
 "This is a funeral.
 The arrangements have been agreed, and they represent her majesty's wishes."
 Prince Andrew, who stepped down from public duties in 2019 over controversy surrounding his what he termed his "ill-judged" association with late U.S. financier Jeffrey Epstein, had wanted to wear an admiral's uniform at the funeral, British media reported.